GeekTrainer/help-desk-bot-lab/CSharp/exercise4-KnowledgeBase.md

     }
     ```

-1. Also add these using statements.

-    ```csharp
-    using Autofac;
-    using HelpDeskBot.Dialogs;
-    using Microsoft.Bot.Builder.Dialogs;
-    using Microsoft.Bot.Builder.Scorables;
-    using Microsoft.Bot.Connector;
-    ```

 1. In the `CategoryExplorerDialog` add an `originalText` variable and update its constructor to receive it and set it.

     ``` csharp